 To confront this problem, the Working Group on Fostering Age Inclusive Research (or FAIR Trials) was established in 2017 by the ACCELERATE Forum.
 Made up of 15 experts from Academia, Industry and Parents/Patients advocacy, the group aims to raise awareness and promote change.

 Latest Endorsements.
-Spring 2020 has brought more statements of support for age inclusive research
+The year 2020 has brought more statements of support for age inclusive research

 - Sarcoma Patient Euronet (SPAEN) calls on researchers, regulators, and members of ethics committees to support the ACCELERATE Fostering Age Inclusive Research (FAIR) Working Group commitment to consider adolescent inclusion in adult research when relevant as a trial methodology which offers earlier access to investigational and approved medicines for adolescent patients.
 Read the full statement and a blog on the SPAEN conference.